-In past history, Clothing sizes have not been standardized at all.
+In the past, clothing sizes have not been standardized at all.
 That’s because women’s clothing was made at home by hand or by personal tailors.
 That’s why women were having only one dress at that time.

 The lack of standardization was estimated to cost clothing manufacturers about $10 million a year, and manufacturers soon realized that the process needed to be simplified to save time and money.